Donat’s story – choose soft skills vs hard skills

 Soft skills vs hard skills – which is more important for a new job?

 That depends on your career.
 Disciplines like caring and management rely heavily on soft skills.
-However technical roles rely heavily on hard skills and need limited soft skills (like team work and communication).
+However technical roles rely heavily on hard skills and need only some soft skills (like team work and communication).

 Recruitment processes should include checks on both hard and soft skills.
 If there are no checks on soft skills, ask yourself: